tungli/F5170-python/5_Interactions/README.md

 >  **Exercise 7**
 >  * Run the script for several electron temperatures.
 >  * What happens with the rate coefficients with increasing electron temperature?
->  * Is there electron temperature for which the rate coefficient for the nearly monoenergetic beam exceeds the Maxwell-Boltzmann coefficient?
+>  * Is there electron temperature for which the rate coefficient for the nearly mono-energetic beam exceeds the Maxwell-Boltzmann coefficient?
 Provide an explanation why this is/is not possible
 >
 >  **Advanced Exercise**
 >  * Rewrite the scipt so that it uses electron energy rather than electron speed.
 Using electron energy is more common in plasma physics.

-We will be using the `interp1d()` from the `scipy.interpolate` subpackage.
+We will be using the `interp1d()` from the `scipy.interpolate` sub-package.
 Take a look at the [online reference](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.interp1d.html).

 ```python